plippe/blog/_posts/2019-03-01-scala-typeclasses.md

 }
 ```

 This new version is a step in the right direction, but it’s still quite rough around the edges.
-Some simple additions can improve the use of the typeclase.
+Some simple additions can improve the use of the typeclass.
 A helper can hide the use of `implicitly`, and an implicit conversion can improve the syntax.

 ```scala
 object Show {